 Trevor is an adjunct professor in the creative writing graduate program at Columbia University in New York City, where he advises nonfiction thesis projects, and has taught narrative science writing in the graduate program in science journalism at Boston University.
 Trevor has also served as a teaching fellow and senior instructor in the undergraduate writing program in Columbia University’s core curriculum.
 In addition he has been a Visiting Writer in the M.F.A. program at the University of Memphis, an adjunct lecturer at The New School, and a faculty member at Brooklyn Friends School, and has taught writing workshops at the Key West Literary Seminar and the Nieman Conference on Narrative Journalism at Harvard University.

-Trevor and his work have been featured on CBS Sunday Morning, ABC World News with Charles Gibson, NPR’s All Things Considered and Talk of the Nation, The Diane Rehm Show, WNYC’s RadioLab, BBC’s Natural Histories, and Food Network’s Iron Chef America, as well as on numerous other television and radio programs and in the press.
+Trevor and his work have been featured on CBS Sunday Morning, ABC World News with Charles Gibson, NPR’s All Things Considered and Talk of the Nation, The Diane Rehm Show, WNYC’s RadioLab, BBC’s Natural Histories and Food Chain, and Food Network’s Iron Chef America, as well as on numerous other television and radio programs and in the press.
 He is a co-author of the Blue Ocean Institute’s Guide to Ocean-Friendly Sushi, and his educational video Sushi: You’re Doing It All Wrong, produced by CBS, was a finalist for a Digital Ellie award from the American Society of Magazine Editors.
 For six years Trevor hosted a series of historical sushi dinners, which received wide media coverage, educating diners on the gastronomic and ecological benefits of traditional sustainable seafood.

 Trevor has an M.F.A. in nonfiction writing from Columbia University, a graduate certificate from Columbia University in the philosophy and history of science, and a B.A. from Princeton University.
 He has been a recipient of a Knight Fellowship at M.I.T. in the Investigative Science Journalism Boot Camp, a Japanese Ministry of Education Fellowship, and a John Fisher Zeidman Memorial Chinese Studies Fellowship.
 He is married to the Finnish journalist Anu Partanen.